nhminn/luckit/README.md

 I (creator of this extension) will not be held responsible for any consequences.

+## Features

+- Save moments in background while you using your browser.
+- Upload image.

 ## Installation

 [![Get it on Google Chrome Web Store](https://github.com/user-attachments/assets/2f324143-0532-45a8-aa87-b4d1afaece79)](https://chromewebstore.google.com/detail/luckit/gkpedjnafgjmkjlcfcgcjonblhjiifmo)